edson0404/android-exclude-so/README.md

     apply plugin: 'android-soexcluder'
     ```
     **Note**: You MUST apply android-soexcluder AFTER android application plugin

  2. Wish we have step 2!

+    But that's it, it a quite simple small tool to deal with so files.

 Configuration
 -------------